Connect with others who understand.

 Stopping Hydroxychloroquine Safely

 Stopping hydroxychloroquine may cause your lupus symptoms to flare up.
-One study found that people who stopped taking their medication were more likely to experience a flare compared to those who continued treatment.
-Common symptoms of lupus flares include:
+One study of 1,460 people with SLE found that participants who reduced or discontinued this medication were more likely to experience a flare compared to those who maintained treatment.

-Some members have found that stopping helps their medication side effects but may cause their lupus symptoms to return.
-A member shared, “One day, I missed my Plaquenil dose because I was super busy and noticed my stomach didn’t hurt at all.
-I decided not to take it for the next two days.
+Some members have found that stopping reduces their medication side effects but may cause their lupus symptoms to return.
+“One day, I missed my Plaquenil dose because I was super busy and noticed my stomach didn’t hurt at all,” reported one member.
+“I decided not to take it for the next two days.
 My stomach problems went away, but then my chest started to hurt.”

 Adjusting Other Medications

 Your doctor or rheumatologist will help you adjust your treatment plan accordingly.
-Be sure to follow their instructions and take your medications as prescribed to avoid any unwanted side effects.
+Be sure to follow their instructions, and take your medications as prescribed to avoid any unwanted side effects.

 Talk With Others Who Understand

 MyLupusTeam is the social network for people with lupus and their loved ones.
-On MyLupusTeam, more than 222,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.
+On MyLupusTeam, more than 233,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.

 A MyLupusTeam Member